Song of the Saints

-Song of the Saints is the tenth studio album by American contemporary Christian singer Phil Wickham, released on September 12, 2025, through Fair Trade Services and Columbia Records.
+Song of the Saints is the eleventh studio album by American contemporary Christian singer Phil Wickham, released on September 12, 2025, through Fair Trade Services and Columbia Records.
 The album features a guest appearance from evangelist Billy Graham.
 It was produced by Jonathan Smith, Shane Becker, and Micah Nichols.

 The album has been supported by the release of four singles, "The King Is in the Room", "What an Awesome God", "Homesick for Heaven" and "So So Good".
 "The King Is in the Room" peaked at No. 15 on the Billboard Hot Christian Songs chart.
 "What an Awesome God" peaked at No. 3 on the Hot Christian Songs chart and No. 96 on the Hot 100 chart.
 "Homesick for Heaven" peaked at No. 14 on the Hot Christian Songs, and No. 12 on the Digital Song Sales.
 "So So Good" charted at No. 8 on the Hot Christian Songs.
 The album was also supported by the release of "Song of the Saints" as a promotional single.

+On March 13, 2026, a deluxe edition of the album is scheduled for release.
+The album will feature guest appearances from Crowder, Lauren Daigle, Brandon Lake, CAIN, Jamie MacDonald, Elevation Worship, Michael W. Smith, Chris Tomlin, AndyG, Petey Martin, and HGHTS.
+It has been supported by "Fear Has No Power" and "It Really Is (Amazing Grace)" as singles, and "God Is Good" as a promotional single.
+"Fear Has No Power" peaked at No. 42 on the Hot Christian Songs chart, while "It Really Is (Amazing Grace)" peaked at No. 25 on the Hot Christian Songs chart and No. 9 on the Digital Song Sales chart.